-"The Curious Heart of Ailsa Rae" Book Discussion and Recipe
+"The Curious Heart of Ailsa Rae" Book Discussion and Chocolate Cupcakes With Strawberry Milkshake Frosting Recipe

 Ailsa Rae is an Irish blogger in her twenties with a fatal heart condition.
 If she doesn't receive a transplant soon, the self-named Blue Heart blogger won't live to see her next birthday.
 She's been chronicling her journey to educate those who don't know about left heart syndrome, and so that those with it don't have to exhaust themselves trying to explain their condition to well-meaning family and friends.